Skip to Main Content

 The term "popular" is used to refer to non-scholarly sources intended for a mass audience; it does not mean well-liked or respected, as it would in reference to a person or group.
 Popular sources are not inherently inferior to scholarly sources, merely different in terms of the research, editorial process, and intent behind them.
 Popular sources include:

 • Magazines, whether in print or online.
-This would apply equally to Vogue and The New Yorker.
+Such as, Vogue and The New Yorker.

 • Newspapers, whether in print or online.
-This would apply equally to The National Enquirer and The New York Times.
+Such as, The National Enquirer and The New York Times.
 Again, this is because the intended audience, not quality or reputation, is the defining factor.

 • Wikipedia